input-output-hk/marlowe-doc/docs/tutorials/marlowe-model.md

 ## Executing a Marlowe contract

-Executing a Marlowe contract on Cardano blockchain means constraining user-generated transactions according to the contract\'s logic.
+Executing a Marlowe contract on Cardano blockchain means constraining user-generated transactions according to the contract's logic.
 If, at a particular point of execution, a contract expects a deposit of 100 Ada from Alice, only such a transaction will succeed, anything else will be rejected.